juxor/afaq/markdown/secG2.md

 of knowing the real cost of anything produced outside the market.
 This could be seen from monopolies within capitalism:

-> _ "How much does the tobacco sold by the administration cost?
+> _"How much does the tobacco sold by the administration cost?
 How much is it worth?
 You can answer the first of these questions: you need only call at the first tobacco shop you see.
-But you can tell me nothing about the second, because you have no standard of comparison and are forbidden to verify by experiment the items of cost of administration.
+But you can tell me nothing about the second, because you have no standard of comparison and are forbidden to verify by experiment the items of cost of administration….
 Therefore the tobacco business, made into a monopoly, necessarily costs society more than it brings in; it is an industry which, instead of subsisting by its own product, lives by subsidies."_ [**System of Economical Contradictions**, pp. 232-3]